red wooden door near green plants

 If John’s father had not died, his mother would not have brought him to play on his aunt’s farm.
 If John’s mother had not died, the priest would not have sent him to school to study poetry and literature.
 If John had not gotten gravely ill, he would have died on the battlefield with his fellow soldiers.
 He would not have become the prolific writer that we all know as J.R.
 R. Tolkien.

-It is a cruel trick the mind plays when someone we love dies and we believe we should have been able to save them.
+It is a cruel trick the mind plays when someone we love dies, and we believe we should have been able to save them.
 Torturing ourselves with the “If only” thoughts until we cause our body and soul self-harm.
-Eventually we stop fighting with God over His will and His plan and accept that in His infinite goodness, death’s rudder is never wasted.
-Eventually we find a way to honor those lost in order to give ourselves permission to truly live.
+Eventually we stop fighting God over His will and plan and accept that, in His infinite goodness, death’s rudder is never wasted.
+Eventually we find a way to honor those lost, permitting ourselves to live truly.

-Tolkien’s secret society friends died upon far off battlefields, where he was helpless to save them.
+Tolkien’s secret society friends died on far-off battlefields, where he was helpless to save them.
 Voices forever silenced.
 In The Hobbit series, John breathes new life into them.
-The band of merry men have epic adventures, fighting evil to preserve good.
-The young men’s joyful camaraderie and their poetry are honored every time the books are read.
+The band of merry men has epic adventures, fighting evil to preserve good.
+The young men’s joyful camaraderie and their poetry are honored with every reading.
 Voices forever remembered.

 “If ever there is a tomorrow when we’re not together… there is something you must always remember.
 You are braver than you believe, stronger than you seem, and smarter than you think.
 But the most important thing is, even if we’re apart… I’ll always be with you.”
 Christopher Robin (Winnie the Pooh)